BloomTech-Labs/human-rights-first-ds-c/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

     *  DBURLS  - Postgres database credentials
-    *  API URL - API url responsible for updating the database
+    *  APIURL - APIURL is responsible for updating the database

 ### Content Licenses